uber-web/math.gl/modules/sun/docs/api-reference/sun.md

-# SunCalc
+# Sun

-SunCalc is a tiny JavaScript library for calculating sun position for the given location and time.
+`@math.gl/sun` is a tiny JavaScript library for calculating sun position for the given location and time.

 ## Installation